 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, May 4, 2024, at the Los Angeles Convention Center.
+This is a special one-day “How to Get Published” writing workshop on Saturday, May 2, 2026, at the Hilton Los Angeles Airport.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent and editor faculty so far includes:

-- literary agent Noelle Falcis Math (Transatlantic Literary Agency)
+- literary agent Angela Rinaldi (Angela Rinaldi Literary Agency)

 - literary agent Mindi St. Peter (BAM Management)